mattyv/ilp_for/docs/PRAGMA_UNROLL.md

 ## The Nuance

 Modern compilers are smart.
-In our tests, GCC sometimes produced identical assembly for both patterns - it saw through the "parallel evaluation" and merged loads with compares anyway.
+In my tests, GCC sometimes produced identical assembly for both patterns - it saw through the "parallel evaluation" and merged loads with compares anyway.

 So why bother with ilp_for?

 **1. Guaranteed unrolling**

 `#pragma unroll` is a hint.
 Compilers may ignore it.
-They may unroll sequentially. ilp_for generates the unrolled code directly.
+They may unroll sequentially which may not be what you want.
+It an be a bit of a stab in the dark. ilp_for generates the unrolled code directly.

 **2. Multi-accumulator reductions**

-This is where ilp_for really shines.
+This is where ilp_for works nicely.
 For min/max:

 ```cpp
 // #pragma unroll keeps one accumulator (serial dependency):